MrBazlow/notes/fire_notes.md

 ## Water

 Water interacts on a separate "Pre-Mitigation" extinguish value that each structure has.
-This value is accumulated either from fire trucks applying water to the structure or characters throwing buckets of water on the structure.
-As the system is based off the fire system, the names are similar in nature.
+This value is accumulated from tools which apply extinguishing damage type to the structure such as the ammo types below.
+As the system is based off the fire system above, the names are similar in nature.

 | Ammo | Added Burning | Added Heat |
 | - | - | - |